Is Pula Worth Visiting? My Honest Experience

 Despite high temperatures, summer is by far the best time to visit Pula.

-Spring and autumn are the best time to visit weather-wise to discover cultural and historical attractions without crowds.
+Spring and autumn are the best times to visit, weather-wise, to discover cultural and historical attractions without crowds.
 However, the sea will be too cold for swimming.

 Winters in Pula are unpredictable.
 It does not snow in Pula (although we had a huge snowstorm in 2009!), but it is windy.